remiliacorp/remi-docs/content/collective/contract.md

 ## Remilia Trust

-The Remilia Trust will be initiated once the Remilia Co-op's fund hits a target number, at which point the Co-op fund will be re-organized into a series of equal, individual trusts for each member paying out interest monthly until death.
+The Remilia Trust will be initiated once the Remilia Co-op's fund hits a TBD target number, at which point the Co-op fund will be re-organized into a series of equal, individual trusts for each member paying out interest monthly until death.

 ![How much is a live-in Catmaid's salary?](2021-03-21-18-37-33.png)